nap2000/docs/fieldTask-tips.rst

 4. A menu will show all the available forms.
 Select the form that you want to create a shortcut for.

 5. The shortcut will be shown on your screen.
-You can move it using drag and drop and you can delete it in the same way you can remove any app from which is by doing a press and hold and then dragging it to **Remove**.
+You can move it using drag and drop and you can delete it in the same way you can remove any app.
+    That is by doing a press and hold and then dragging  the icon to **Remove**.